singularityware/singularityware.github.io/pages/docs/install/install-request.md

    - Security: A discussion of security concerns is discussed at http://singularity.lbl.gov/docs-security
    - Installation: http://singularity.lbl.gov/admin-guide

 If you have questions about any of the above, you can email the list (singularity@lbl.gov) or join the slack channel (singularity-container.slack.com) to get a human response.
-I can do my best to faciliate this interaction if help is needed.
+I can do my best to facilitate this interaction if help is needed.
 Thank you kindly for considering this request!

 Best,